 It’s color 7 of the ITH embroidery design.
 I suggest using a thread color that is very similar to the felt color.
 I used white color in this case.

-All these colors (3 – 7) should be stitched before you attach the felt for the back of the project, otherwise, you won’t have an opening at the top where the treats can go.
+All these colors (3 – 7) should be stitched before you attach the felt to the back of the project, otherwise, you won’t have an opening at the top where the treats can go.

 Tear away the stabilizer from the clear vinyl window